 When is the Summer Solstice?

-The changing date of the summer solstice each year has to do with slight changes in the Gregorian calendar.
-The Gregorian calendar has 364 days in a calendar year to represent the time it takes to travel around the sun.
-An extra day must be added every fourth year to keep time with the seasons.
-This added day creates a “leap year” that causes the date of the solstice to shift a bit each year.
+The ever-evolving dates of the solstices and equinoxes are due to slight changes in the Gregorian calendar.
+This calendar has 364 days in a year, representing the time it takes for planet Earth to orbit the sun.
+Therefore, an extra day must be added every four years to keep the seasons in sync.
+This extra day creates a “leap year,” causing the dates of the solstices and equinoxes to shift each year slightly.

 What is the Solstice?

-Planet Earth is tilted at about 23.5 degrees.
-As it rotates around the sun throughout the year, each hemisphere, northern and southern, experiences half a year tilted toward the sun, and the other half tilted away from it.
-The solstice marks the point that one of the Earth’s poles is in its maximum tilt toward the sun while the other is in its maximum tilt away from the sun.
+Planet Earth is tilted on its axis at about 23.5 degrees.
+As it rotates around the Sun throughout the year, each hemisphere, the northern and southern, experiences half a year tilted toward the Sun and the other half tilted away from it.
+This produces the seasonal cycle we experience, though some people experience dramatic differences between the seasons while others don’t.
+Each season has distinct changes depending on one’s location.

-In other words, the differences in the tilt mean that varying radiation levels from the sun strike both hemispheres over the year.
-These differences in radiation cause the seasonal changes that we experience while the temperatures near the equator remain relatively constant.
+In other words, the differences in the angle of the Earth’s axis mean that varying radiation levels from the Sun strike both hemispheres over the year.
+These differences in the sun’s radiation cause the seasonal changes we experience, while the temperatures near the equator remain relatively constant.

 What is the Summer Solstice?

-The summer solstice is thus an astronomical event that occurs when one of Earth’s axis, or poles, is at its maximum tilt.
-This means that the sun reaches its highest point in the sky on the summer solstice, and this is why it is also the longest day and the shortest night of the year.
-The reason for this remarkable fact is a super fun science lesson for kids.
-It’s all about the tilt of the earth and its rotation around the sun in a single calendar year.
+The June solstice, commonly referred to as the summer solstice, is an astronomical event that occurs when the Earth’s axis is at its maximum tilt, as illustrated in the photo above.
+In other words, the sun reaches its highest point in the sky on the June solstice.
+The sun’s position relative to the Earth also explains why the summer solstice is the longest day and the shortest night of the year.
+The reason for this remarkable fact is also a super fun science lesson for kids, as it’s all about the Earth’s tilt and its rotation around the sun over the course of a single calendar year.

 Related: Outdoor Activities for Kids